valentynkt/BackendGarden/content/Mind Llama.md

 *Intersection between viewers' desires and information/entertainment the channel brings.*

-Harness the power of your mind in the Age of Intelligence
+* Harness the power of your mind in the Age of Intelligence
+* Do more with less